osiam/osiam/docs/detailed-reference-installation.md

 ## Download OSIAM

-We recommend to choose the latest OSIAM release version.
+OSIAM is distributed as a self-contained `.war` file.
-You can easily download the distribution from the release page: https://github.com/osiam/osiam/releases Available formats are .zip or .tar.gz.
+You can easily download it from the release page: https://github.com/osiam/osiam/releases.

-The distribution includes

-* OSIAM server as a .war file
-* an example configuration file
-* static assets like templates, css and javascript files

-After download, please unpack the distribution archive to a location of your choice.
+We recommend to choose the latest release version of OSIAM.

-## Initialize Home Directory
+## The Home Directory

 OSIAM expects the configuration and necessary assets in a directory in the file system.
 This directory is known as the home directory.
-The distribution contains a complete skeleton of a home directory under `/configuration`.
-The easiest way to initialize the home directory is to copy this skeleton.
+You can set the home directory by various means, e.g. as environment variable, system property or JNDI attribute under `java:comp/env`.
+If no home directory is specified, `$HOME/.osiam` will be used.
+OSIAM initializes its home directory at startup, if the directory is empty.

-Create the a new directory for the home directory, e.g. `/var/lib/osiam`.
+You should create a new directory for the home directory now, for instance `/var/lib/osiam`.
 We will refer to this directory as `OSIAM_HOME` from now on.
-Copy all directories from the distribution archive under `/configuration` to `OSIAM_HOME`.

 ## Configuration

 The configuration file can be found under `OSIAM_HOME/config/osiam.yaml`.
+It's the default configuration file that has been copied during initialization.
 Change this file to your needs.
 It should be self-explanatory.
+You have to restart OSIAM after making changes to this file.

 ## Starting OSIAM